 Admirable achievements like these are too subjective as team goals.

-Team goals before individual goals
+Prioritize team goals before individual goals

 Individual goals are essential to keep individual team members on point, but these shouldn’t be at the detriment of achieving team goals.
 Set team goals before individual goals, and then have all individual goals pointing towards the team goals.

 Set the team’s purpose first and then assign individual objectives, or within the shared goal all team members decide how they can best contribute to the overall team success.

 While team goals should be set before individual goals, don’t neglect individual goals at the expense of the team ones.